What is a grievance?

-Step One: file a grievance with the department head or unit executive officer.
+Level One: We file a grievance with the department head or unit executive officer.

-Step Two: if the grievance is not resolved at Step One, the grievance may be filed again with the executive officer (usually a dean) of the college.
+Level Two: If the grievance is not resolved at Level One, the grievance may be filed again with the executive officer (usually a dean) of the college.

-Step Three: if the grievance is not resolved at Step Two, the grievance may be filed again with the University’s designee in Human Resources (for UIC GEO in 2013, that person is Marilyn Lablaiks).
+Level Three: If the grievance is not resolved at Level Two, the grievance may be filed again with the University’s designee in Human Resources (this is currently Keino Robinson, Associate Director of Labor Relations).

-Arbitration: if the grievance is not resolved at Step Three, the union may file to take the grievance before an independent arbitrator.
+Arbitration: if the grievance is not resolved at Level Three, the union may file to take the grievance before an independent arbitrator.
 The arbitrator’s ruling is final and binding on both parties.